 Gautherot’s five-hectare estate is named after his two primary vineyards: Vouette on Kimmeridgian soil—the fossilized oyster-laden marl that it shares with Chablis—and Sorbée on Portlandian soil, also found in Chablis, further up the slope.

 These are augmented by Biaunes on Kimmeridgian marl in the neighboring village of Ville-sur-Arce.
 And dedicated grower that he is, he’s planted what he feels is best suited to each terroir: Vouette and Sorbée are all Pinot Noir, while Biaunes has both Pinot and Chardonnay.

 This makes his wines true Champagnes de Terroir, with his Fidèle—named for the faithfulness with which it expresses its places of origin—pure Pinot Noir from Vouette and Biaunes, and Blanc d’Argile his all-Chardonnay cuvée from Biaunes.

-The Sorbée plot is the source for Gautherot’s rarest Champagne, Saignée de Sorbée, a pure, whole-cluster fermented Pinot Noir rosé of great depth, complexity and expression of terroir.
+The Sorbée plot is the source for one of Gautherot’s rarest Champagne, Saignée de Sorbée, a pure, whole-cluster fermented Pinot Noir rosé of great depth, complexity and expression of terroir.

-All three are minimally made.
+All of Bertrand's wines are minimally made.
 The grapes are traditionally coquard-pressed, and all movement of the wine is by gravity.
 Fermentation takes place in barrel with the indigenous yeasts, and there is no fining, filtering, cold stabilization or dosage, and very little sulfur.